opendocsg/slw-judgments-backfill/2018_SGHCR_9/report.md

  (b) subject to subsection (2), the terms purports to confer a benefit on him.

 56     D & E submit that the CRTPA does not have any impact on the arguments made as set out above because they are not relying on any rights accrued under the CRTPA.
 They point out that a party seeking to rely on a right derived from the CRTPA must expressly state this.
-See _Tembusu Growth Fund v ACTAtek Inc_ [2017] SGHC 251 at [87] and _Straits Advisors Pte Ltd v Michael Deeb (alias Magdi Salah El-Deeb) and others_ [2014] SGHC 94 at [115].
+See _Tembusu Growth Fund v ACTAtek Inc_ <span class="citation">[2017] SGHC 251</span> at [87] and _Straits Advisors Pte Ltd v Michael Deeb (alias Magdi Salah El-Deeb) and others_ <span class="citation">[2014] SGHC 94</span> at [115].

 57     D & E submitted that they “arguably could not bring arguments premised on the CRTPA” as D & E enjoyed only an incidental benefit.
-Where a contract does not expressly allow a third party to enforce a term of the contract, the CRTPA allows such an enforcement only upon satisfaction of a two limb test as per Woo Bih Li J in _Columbia Asia Healthcare Sdn Bhd and another v Hong Hin Kit Edward and another and other suits_ [2014] 3 SLR 87 (“ _Columbia Asia_ ”):
+Where a contract does not expressly allow a third party to enforce a term of the contract, the CRTPA allows such an enforcement only upon satisfaction of a two limb test as per Woo Bih Li J in _Columbia Asia Healthcare Sdn Bhd and another v Hong Hin Kit Edward and another and other suits_ <span class="citation">[2014] 3 SLR 87</span> (“ _Columbia Asia_ ”):

  272 The first limb is s2(1)(b).
 Under this limb, the court has to consider whether the contractual term purports to confer a benefit on the third party.